“No Country for Old Women” makes cover of San Diego Reader

 2 Responses to “No Country for Old Women” makes cover of San Diego Reader

-1. Karen Chromicz says:
+1. Karen Chromicz's avatar Karen Chromicz says:

 Marylin, Congrats on this cover!
 Glad to see you’re still pursuing the finer artist in you!
 I still have that painting you made of me with your horses–remember?
 Oh so many many years ago.
 Makes me feel young all over again every time I look at it.